Sons of Liberty (video game)

-Sons of Liberty is a computer wargame published by Strategic Simulations in 1987 for the Apple II, Atari 8-bit family, Commodore 64, and DOS.
+Sons of Liberty is a computer wargame published by Strategic Simulations in 1987 for the Apple II, Atari 8-bit computers, Commodore 64, and MS-DOS.

 Gameplay

 Sons of Liberty is a game in which American Revolutionary War scenarios include Bunker Hill, Monmouth, and Saratoga.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "In summary, one must note that each release in the "American Civil War" series showed refinements over the previous game.
 SOL is no exception."